8none1/bravialib/README.md

 These scripts make use of the excellent Requests module.
 You'll need to install that first.

+## Current Development Status = dead
+The TV that I had was broken by the kids.
+I bought what I thought was the equivilent 4k model (the XE70 series) when it was on offer at Amazon.
+The XE70 does not support any remote control API.
+In fact, the XE70 is a bit of a dissapointment all round.
+The picture quality is good, but everything else about the TV is worse than the W605 that I had before.
+Anyway, since I don't have a TV to use this against any more, I'm not able to do anything work on this library.

 ## bravialib itself
 This is a fairly simple library which allows you to "pair" the script with the TV and will then send cookie-authenticated requests to the TVs own web API to control pretty much everything.
 You can: